OpenRailAssociation/osrd-website/content/news/news/blog/second-post.en.md

 ---
-title: "Super nouvelle sortie"
+title: "The second blog post"
-linkTitle: "Nouvelle version"
+linkTitle: "Second blog post"
-date: 2018-01-04
+date: 2018-10-06
 description: >
   A short lead description about this content page.
 Text here can also be **bold** or _italic_ and can even be split over multiple paragraphs.
 ---